benidovskaya/Ring/README.md

 ## Create a summary table with all your samples

-Now, let's create a final table with a row per sample and each column represents the density of different cell types you are studying.
+Now, let's create a final table with a row per sample and each column represent the density of different cell types you are studying.

 ```{r final table}